-Therefore, individuals who wish to invest and create or acquire a business in Monaco on their own may pursue such activity through the direct ownership such business, it being specified that sole ownership is in practice only permitted for Monaco residents.
+Therefore, individuals who wish to invest and create or acquire a business in Monaco on their own may pursue such activity through the direct ownership of such business.

 The sole trader status enables to start a business quickly and easily, without being subject to the constraints or the obligations imposed on companies such as bylaws, a minimum share capital, or the obligation to file accountancy documents with the Monaco Companies Register or to appoint a statutory auditor.

-However, sole trader implies that the investor is liable on all his personal assets, which can also affect his/her spouse’s assets, depending on their matrimonial regime.
+However, sole trading implies that the investor is liable on all his personal assets, which can also affect his/her spouse’s assets, depending on their matrimonial regime.

 Tax legislation and Government incentives supporting businesses

-Due to the absence of income tax for individuals (except for certain French citizens and for US citizens), (ii) the absence of wealth tax and (iii) the 0% rate of inheritance tax on real estate located in the Principality between first degree relatives, Monaco remains quite attractive from a tax point of view for its residents.
+Due to (i) the absence of income tax for individuals (except for certain French citizens and for US citizens), (ii) the absence of wealth tax and (iii) the 0% rate of inheritance tax on assets located in the Principality transferred between spouses and to children, Monaco remains quite attractive from a tax point of view for its residents.

 In terms of business taxes, Monaco constitutes also an advantageous place for foreign investors:

-– Companies which carry on in Monaco an activity other than commercial or industrial do not pay taxes on their profits.
+- Companies which carry out in Monaco an activity other than of a commercial or industrial nature do not pay corporate tax.

-– Companies which carry on an industrial or commercial activity in Monaco do not pay taxes on their profits provided that at least 75 % of their turnover is generated in Monaco.
-Should such companies realize less than 75 % of their turnover in Monaco, they then pay a tax on their profit based on the same rate as that in force in France, that is to say 28 % for financial years starting as from January 1st, 2020 (26.5 % as from January 1st, 2021 and 25 % as from January 1st, 2022).
+- Companies which carry out an industrial or commercial activity in Monaco do not pay corporate tax on their profits provided that at least 75 % of their turnover is generated in Monaco.
+Should such companies realize less than 75 % of their turnover in Monaco, then they are liable for corporate tax on their taxable profits at the same rate as the one in force in France, that is to say 28 % for financial years starting as from January 1st, 2020 (26.5 % as from January 1st, 2021 and 25 % as from January 1st, 2022).

-– In such case, companies which are subject the tax on their profits can benefit from a research tax credit based on their research expenditures, which amounts to 30 % of the portion of their expenditures up to 100 million euros and to 5 % for the portion of their expenditures superior to that amount, it being specified that this tax credit is capped at 10 million euros.
+- In such case, companies which are subject to corporate tax can benefit from a research tax credit based on their eligible research expenditure, which amounts to 30 % of the portion of their expenditure up to 100 million euros and to 5 % for the portion of their expenditure superior to that amount, it being specified that this tax credit is capped at 10 million euros.